blowdart/AspNetAuthorizationWorkshop/README.md

 Step 1: Setup authentication
 ============================

-* In ASP.NET Core 2.0 the `Microsoft.AspNetCore.All` meta package contains all the authentication and authorization packages, so you don't need to add any extra packages or references.
+* In ASP.NET Core 2.1 the `Microsoft.AspNetCore.App` meta package contains all the authentication and authorization packages, so you don't need to add any extra packages or references.
 * Open `startup.cs`
 * Add `app.UseAuthentication();` at the top of the `Configure()` method.
 * Add Cookie middleware to the authentication service by adding the following to the top of the `ConfigureServices()` method.